 - Company or personal background and contact information

 - Call to action.
 Ask your lead to take the next step to get started.

 Guide conversations using your sales presentation.
 When speaking with a prospective client, ask questions and allow plenty of time for them to ask their own.

 5) Reach out to your contacts

 For many new businesses, friends, family, and acquaintances are the first source of early customers.
 Reach out to everyone in your network and tell them about your business.
 People who know you will want to help you succeed.
 Your product or service will be a good fit for some people you know.
 Others will be happy to refer your business to their network.

 Locally, find in-person meetups and networking groups.
 Fellow business owners can be an excellent source of referrals.
 Getting involved in your local Chamber of Commerce can be helpful, which often has programs to connect business owners and resources to help your business grow.

 Join online groups and communities where your target audience spends time.
-Participate in discussions and conversations.
+Participate in discussions and conversations within social media platforms.
 Show up regularly and contribute to the dialogue.
-Facebook, Reddit, Discord, and community slack groups are a few platforms where people gather around shared interests.
+Facebook groups, Reddit, Discord, LinkedIn, and community Slack groups are a few places where people gather around shared interests.
 As you become familiar with the group, opportunities will follow.